Sustainable energy from within

 SCAN scouts the Dutch subsurface for future geothermal opportunities

-In order to accelerate the development of geothermal energy projects, the Dutch government has initiated the ‘Dutch Seismic Campaign for Geothermal Energy’ (Seismische Campagne Aardwarmte Nederland) or ‘SCAN’ program for short.
-The purpose of the SCAN program is to complete the map of the Dutch subsurface by revisiting the areas that were historically left ‘blank’ because of their lack of oil and or gas potential.
+In order to accelerate the development of geothermal energy projects, the Dutch government has initiated the SCAN research program.
+The purpose of SCAN is to complete the map of the Dutch subsurface by revisiting the areas that were historically left ‘blank’ because of their lack of oil and or gas potential.
 SCAN collects data through new seismic surveys, reprocessing of existing vintage data and by drilling a number of data wells.
 By openly sharing this data SCAN will help support future determination of geothermal potential in these areas.

 Accelerating the energy transition

 Geothermal energy is energy in the form of heat that is present everywhere in the earth’s subsurface.
-It is the local geological conditions however that determine whether or not we can make use of this energy.
+The local geological conditions determine if we can make use of this energy.
 Thanks to the extraction of oil and gas in recent decades, large parts of the Dutch subsurface have already been explored and mapped.
 These existing data can now be re-used to also determine the geothermal potential in these areas.
 We have less data on the rest of our ‘subsurface landscape’ that has not been explored for this purpose.
-The objective of the SCAN program is to fill in these ‘blanks’ (‘witte vlekken’) and by doing so help accelerate the development of geothermal energy projects in the Netherlands in these specific regions.
+The objective of the SCAN program is to fill in these ‘blanks’ and help accelerate the development of geothermal energy projects in the Netherlands.

 All research results are published on the open access website nlog.nl.
-Other organizations, such as project developers, municipalities and others can download and make use of these data.
+Organizations, such as project developers, municipalities and others can download and make use of these data.
 It should be noted that the data published by SCAN are so called ‘processed data’.
 SCAN does not interpret these data nor advise on geothermal potential.
 All openly available data will first need to be interpreted by experts.
 To initiate a geothermal project more local research is always required.

 The SCAN program